arkq/bluez-alsa/doc/bluealsa.8.rst

 - **hfp-hf** - Hands-Free
 - **hsp-ag** Headset Audio Gateway
 - **hsp-hs** - Headset
+- **midi** - Bluetooth LE MIDI

-The **hfp-ofono** is available only when **bluealsa** was compiled with oFono support.
+The **hfp-ofono** and **midi** profiles are available only when **bluealsa** was compiled respectively with oFono and BLE-MIDI support.

 Enabling HFP over oFono will automatically disable **hfp-hf** and **hfp-ag**.

-BlueZ permits only one service to register the HSP and HFP profiles, and that service is automatically registered with every HCI device.
+Also, it is important to note that BlueZ permits only one service to register the HFP profile, and that service is automatically registered with every HCI device.

 For the A2DP profile, BlueZ allows each HCI device to be registered to a different service, so it is possible to have multiple instances of